 Meet Brandon Mckay, a writer, blogger, author, and entrepreneur from Washington, D.C.
 He is the CEO and founder of Mckay Media Works, LLC and World Wide Mckay, LLC.

 What inspires you to write?

 Writing has always been something that brought me joy naturally.
 I’ve always been a thinker with something to say.
 I found myself immersed with self expression through writing when I was a child and it never left me.
 The itch to write has grown exponentially as I grew older.
 I’ve embraced the call to make writing something I want to spend my entire life doing.
-I want to share what’s in the treasure chest of my heart with the hope that I inspire and encourage as many people as I can to live unapologetically great.I want to share what's in the treasure chest of my heart with the hope that I inspire and encourage as many… Click To Tweet
+I want to share what’s in the treasure chest of my heart with the hope that I inspire and encourage as many people as I can to live unapologetically great.I want to share what's in the treasure chest of my heart with the hope that I inspire and encourage as many people as I can to live unapologetically great.~@WriterBW_Mc Click To Tweet

 With being an entrepreneur, what challenges have you faced and how do you overcome them?

 Being an entrepreneur is very challenging.
 I always have to overcome the notion that I don’t feel like I know enough about several aspects of business.
 I’m always in learning mode which feeds my obsessive nature.
 What can I say, I am a perfectionist.
 Since I have to wear many hats, it can be overwhelming trying to juggle everything.
 My time is super tight and is partitioned down to the very small detail just so I can have enough time to take care of my physical needs (Food, sleep, etc.)

 You seem like a busy man with a lot on his plate?
 Do you find time to date or have a romantic life?
 If so, how is it going for you?